patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/alert/alert.md

 1. **Status area**: The status area indicates the severity of the alert with a specific icon and color.
 2. **Alert title**: The alert title concisely communicates the alert’s main message.
 Its text color is coded to match the alert type.
 3. **Close button**: The close button is used to dismiss the alert.
 It’s required for toast alerts and optional for inline alerts.
 4. **Actions (optional)**: The actions area enables the user to take a specific action in relation to the alert.
-One or more actions can be placed inside of an alert.
+1 or more actions can be placed inside of an alert.
 5. **Description (optional)**: The description field communicates additional information to the user.
 It can also include a navigation link as an alternative to an action.
 6. **Expandable alert (optional)**: The expansion reveals additional information.